 See also: 10 Japanese Dramas To Watch On Netflix

 1/11 Crash Landing on You

-This romantic series reinvigourated—or jumpstarted, in the case of some audiences—the K-drama mania.
-Released on tvN in South Korea and on Netflix worldwide, Crash Landing On You drew in a strong viewership, making it the third highest rated Korean drama in television history.
+This romantic series reinvigorated—or jumpstarted, in the case of some audiences—the K-drama mania.
+Released on tvN in South Korea and on Netflix worldwide, Crash Landing On You drew in a strong viewership, making it the third highest-rated Korean drama in television history.

 Its premise is a strange one: Yoon Se-ri (Son Ye-jin), a wealthy South Korean heiress, ends up paragliding into North Korean territory after a tornado blows her off course.
 This sends her crash landing—literally—into the arms of Ri Jeong-hyeok (Hyun Bin), a captain in the North Korean Special Police Force.